 • Full liquidation triggers.

-3. If after partial liquidation borrower adds more collateral, LTV drops to 65 %
+3. If, after partial liquidation, the borrower adds more collateral, the LTV drops to 65 %

 • System resets the flag; they get another shot.